 Erythema nodosum usually is caused by a reaction to a drug, an infection (bacterial, fungal, or viral), or another disorder such as inflammatory bowel disease.

 Typical symptoms include fever, joint pain, and characteristic painful red bumps and bruises on the person's shins.

-The diagnosis is based on symptoms and may be supported by results of a chest x-ray, blood tests, and a biopsy.
+The diagnosis is based on symptoms and may be supported by results of tests that suggest a possible cause, a chest x-ray, blood tests, and a biopsy.